Functional endoscopic sinus surgery enlarges pathways to the sinuses. It is done using a special tube that can be passed through the nose.

 Description of the Procedure

-A thin tube called an endoscope will be inserted into your nose.
-Your doctor can view the inside of your nose with this scope.
-Other surgical tools are passed through the nose to remove abnormal tissues and open the sinus pathways.
-Your nose may be packed with dressing and/or splints.
+A thin tube called an endoscope will be inserted into the nose.
+The scope allows the doctor to view the inside of the nose.
+Other tools are passed through the nose to remove abnormal tissues and open the sinus pathways.
+The nose may be packed with bandages and splints.

 How Long Will It Take?